 This part of the proposal of the implementation plan describes Elia's observations for Transfer of Energy (hereafter referred to as "ToE") for the aFRR market.
-These observations result in a recommendation regarding the implementation of ToE in the aFRR market.
-This recommendation is based on insights acquired from the R2 non-CIPU pilot project, the public consultation of the aFRR design note as well as technical feasibility aspects (IT-technical considerations) for implementing a ToE for the aFRR market.
-These observations result in a recommendation for ToE in the aFRR market, described in section 2.2 of this implementation plan.
+These observations result in a position of Elia regarding the implementation of ToE in the aFRR market.
+Elia's position is based on insights acquired from the R2 non-CIPU pilot project, the public consultation of the aFRR design note as well as technical feasibility aspects (IT-technical considerations) for implementing a ToE for the aFRR market.
+These observations result in a recommendation to postpone the choice to implement a ToE in the aFRR market, as described in section 2.2 of this implementation plan.